-3.58 A licensee should have human resource planning process in place to ensure adequacy of organization during commissioning.
+- 3.587 A the licensee operating organization should have human resource planning process in place to ensure adequacy of organization during commissioning.
 This includes the planning of the organization and raising the competency of the staff during the commissioning.
-Adequacy of organization and staff competency should be assessed on a continuous base.

-3.59 The Licensee should have a systematic approach to monitor and supervise the adequacy of contractors' resources and their competency.

-3.60 Resources necessary to carry out the commissioning activities such as tools, utilities and logistics should be planned for.
-For example, the amount of desalinated water for using flushing of installed components, stable electric power source should be estimated and secured for the commissioning of SSCs important to safety.
+Adequacy of organization and staff competency should be assessed on a continuous base. - 3.598 The Licensee should have a systematic approach to monitor and supervise the adequacy of contractors' resources and their competency. - 3.6059 Resources necessary to carry out the commissioning activities such as tools, utilities and logistics should be planned for.
+For example, the amount of desalinated water used for using flushing of installed components, stable electric power source should be estimated and secured for the commissioning of SSCs important to safety.